jessyvijayan/loan_approval_prediction/README.md

 💻 How to Run
 Clone the repository:
-bash
 git clone [(https://github.com/jessyvijayan/loan_approval_prediction.git)]
-Use code with caution.

 Install the dependencies:
-Using the requirements.txt file ensures all library versions match the development environment: bash pip install -r requirements.txt
+Using the requirements.txt file ensures all library versions match the development environment: pip install -r requirements.txt
-Use code with caution.

 Launch the Application:
-To run the interactive Streamlit dashboard: bash streamlit run [PASTE_YOUR_STREAMLIT_FILENAME].py
+To run the interactive Streamlit dashboard: streamlit run [PASTE_YOUR_STREAMLIT_FILENAME].py
-Use code with caution.